-Whether you are taking a Beginners Language Training course, an Advanced Language Training course or have chosen a blended learning solution, independent learning and self-study play an important role in your language acquisition and progression.
+Whether you are taking a Beginners Language Training course, an Advanced Language Training course or have chosen a blended learning solution, independent language learning and self-study play an important role in your language acquisition and progression.
 For every hour of tutor-led tuition you receive we recommend you dedicate 45 minutes to an hour to self-study to order to reinforce and recycle what you have learnt in class.

 It’s important to record new words and new language.
 Keep a vocabulary notebook but we recommend that you order this by topic, rather than alphabetically.
 Group words associated by theme or subject together, and learn words that are commonly found together as expressions rather than individual words.
 This is called ‘chunking’.
 Due to grammatical differences with your own language it is not always useful to dissect expressions and try to understand each individual part.
 It can often be more useful to learn an expression as a collocation and understand the meaning of that expression and when to use it.